UKCloud/documentation/articles/azure/azs-how-create-service-fabric-portal.md

 5. In the *Create key vault* blade, enter the following information:

-    - *Basics*
+    - **Basics** tab

         - **Subscription** - This is your UKCloud for Microsoft Azure subscription.

-        - **Resource Group** - Select an existing resource group, or create a new one by clicking the **Create new** link and then typing a name for your new resource group in the pop-out window.
+        - **Resource group** - Select an existing resource group, or create a new one by clicking the **Create new** link and then typing a name for your new resource group in the pop-out window.

         - **Key vault name** - The name of the key vault.